pustoFrankYang/HanPolyJS/README.md

 - [x] Interprete the formatting symbols in the sqlite, like those form gray font (`*x*` bold, `|x|` gray)
 - [x] Add 切韻通俗擬音
 - [x] At least add other standards to trad, to be compatible to like 鋭 銳 (weird tho) (now hk & tw & jp & cn per `OpenCC.js`)
-- [ ] `Yitizi` npm package see usage in qieyun-autoderiver.
+- [x] `Yitizi` npm package, see usage in qieyun-autoderiver.
-- [ ] Variants of Han: Make switches for 不轉化, 僅繁簡 and 異體
+- [ ] Select Variants of Han: Make switches for 不轉化, 僅繁簡 and 異體
 - [ ] Add "only show Han from 廣韻"
 - [ ] Also show results (from Qieyun.js) when SQLite not loaded
 - [ ] Highlight languages selected from a checkbox